jennarim/PhoneBookApplication/README.md

 # PhoneBookApplication
-An application built using object oriented programming that allows a user to add, edit, search using linear and binary search, and delete phone book entries.
+An application built using OOP that allows a user to interact with his/her phonebook.
+Functionalities include: add, edit, delete, sort, search using linear or binary search, and change user info.

 Covers several aspects of OOP, such as inheritance, polymorphism, encapsulation, abstraction, information hiding, and interfaces.

+If you want to run this on terminal, the username and password for Admin are "theadmin" and "phonebook".
+The username and password for a normal user are "theuser" and "phonebook".

-# Admin: Menu
+# Admin
 ## 1. Add an entry to the phonebook (before and after)
 ![alt text](https://user-images.githubusercontent.com/20725513/34241061-ce0bad46-e5e0-11e7-8969-1a578f38d24a.png)
 ![alt text](https://user-images.githubusercontent.com/20725513/34241084-fbca18e4-e5e0-11e7-9cdb-f3850103a129.png)